 I began the paper by outlining what the team is for:

-The team will consolidate and extend the existing collaborative work taking place between Centre for Educational Research and Development, The Library and ICT Services and invite staff and students from across the university to join the team.
+The team will consolidate and extend the existing collaborative work taking place between Centre for Educational Research and Development, The Library and ICT Services ((Since writing this, I’ve listed examples of our existing work in a recent blog post.
+You can add JISCPress and ChemistryFM, this WordPress platform and our e-portfolio system to that list, too.)) and invite staff and students from across the university to join the team.
 The team will offer incentives to staff and students who wish to contribute to the rapid innovation of appropriate technology for education at the university, through work-experience, research bursaries and internal and external applications for funding.
 Through our experience of the Fund for Educational Development (FED) and Undergraduate Research Opportunity Scheme (UROS) funds, we know this is an effective method of engaging staff and students in research and development.
 A core principle of the team will be that students and staff have much to learn from each other and that students as producers can be agents of change in the use of technology for education.

 I then went on to argue: